mihsamusev/pylidartracker/README.md

 Important but can be done before first fully functional BETA
 * ### UI
 + create status bar messages of last action and current program state (fx, which pre-processors are up to date)
++ pack player to a separate class
++ run the app from console with flags for file and config
+* show tick boxes on main window to display bg, clusters, scale point sizes
 * ### Testing
 + write unit tests, integrate tests into commits, show pass / fail flag
 + perform user-tests to optimize the user interface layout and detect bugs